270 Park Avenue (2025–present): Planning

-In February 2018, JPMorgan announced it would demolish the former Union Carbide Building to make way for a structure that was almost twice as tall.
+In February 2018, JPMorgan announced it would demolish the former Union Carbide Building to make way for a structure that would be up to 1,200 feet tall.
 This was the first major project to be announced as part of the Midtown East rezoning in the 2010s.
 The former building became the tallest voluntarily demolished building in the world at the time, overtaking the previous record-holder Singer Building that was demolished in 1968.
 The replacement 1,388 ft, 70-story headquarters would have space for 15,000 employees.
-Tishman Construction Corporation will be the construction manager for the project.
+Tishman Construction Corporation would be the construction manager for the project.

 To build the larger structure, JPMorgan purchased hundreds of thousands of square feet of air rights from nearby St. Bartholomew's Episcopal Church as well as from Michael Dell's MSD Capital, the owner of the air rights above Grand Central Terminal.
 In October 2018, JPMorgan announced that British architectural firm Foster + Partners would design the new building.
 The plans for the new building had grown to 1,400 ft, though the zoning envelope allowed for a structure as high as 1566 ft.
 However, this also raised concerns that the taller building would require deeper foundations that could interfere with the Metropolitan Transportation Authority's East Side Access tunnels and the Grand Central Terminal's rail yards, which are directly underneath 270 Park Avenue.

 In May 2019, the New York City Council unanimously approved JPMorgan's new headquarters.
 In order to secure approvals, JPMorgan was required to contribute $40 million to a district-wide improvement fund and incorporate a new 10,000 sqft privately owned public space plaza in front of the tower.
 After pressure from Manhattan Borough President Gale Brewer and City Council member Keith Powers, JPMorgan also agreed to fund numerous upgrades to the public realm surrounding the building, including improvements to Grand Central's train shed and a new entrance to the station at 48th Street.
 The MTA had planned to repair the Grand Central Terminal train shed's concrete and steel as part of the 2020–2024 MTA Capital Program.
 The first portion of the train shed to be repaired was underneath 270 Park Avenue, since the agency wished to conduct the repair work alongside new developments where possible.

 Construction

 In July 2019, JPMorgan signed an agreement with MTA in which the bank guaranteed that the demolition of 270 Park Avenue would not delay work on East Side Access.
 That month, scaffolding was wrapped around the tower and podium structure on the Madison Avenue side of the building, the first step in an anticipated 18-month demolition effort.
 But by late December 2020, only the podium structure had been demolished.
 Still, parts of the new superstructure were assembled on the Madison Avenue side, and the following month saw the assembly of the new structure's first steel beams.
-Demolition of the main tower was complete by April 2021; the entire demolition effort wrapped up in June.
+Demolition of the main tower was completed by April 2021; the entire demolition effort wrapped up in June.